 This important mineral helps to maintain healthy function of haemoglobin – a red protein in the blood that transports oxygen around the body.
 A lack of iron can cause health problems like anaemia.
 The NHS website states that “you should be able to get all the iron you need from your daily diet” as it can be found in foods such as meat, nuts, green vegetables and wholegrains.

-However, certain people may benefit from a supplement to boost iron levels.
+However, certain people may benefit from sports nutrition supplements store to boost iron levels.
 For instance, vegans, vegetarians and women with heavy or prolonged periods may be more at risk of low iron levels, and may wish to top this up with a tablet.
 Of course, it’s important to speak to a GP or dietician for advice, as consuming too much may be harmful.

 According to the British Nutrition Foundation, around 1 in 5 people in the UK have low vitamin D levels.
 In spring and summer time, most of us will get enough vitamin D through exposure to sunlight, however this is much more difficult in winter months, when days are darker and we spend more time indoors.
 It is at this time of year when our bodies rely on getting enough vitamin D through our diet, which can be tricky, particularly for vegetarians and vegans.
 For this reason, it may be worth taking vitamin D tablets.